CleverTap/clevertap-geofence-ios/README.md

 ## Help and Questions
 [(Back to Top)](#table-of-contents)

-If you have questions or concerns, you can reach out to the CleverTap support team from the CleverTap Dashboard.
+If you have questions or concerns, you can reach out to the CleverTap Support Team from your CleverTap Dashboard.